 joel asked why the baby even needed a middle name. i informed him that depriving a child with the ridiculously common last name of “roberts” of the many internet-age options a middle age name provides is not very nice. joel capitulated.

-ashal’s birth dad is haitian, so i used our half-hour layover in phoenix to look up popular haitian names for inspiration.
+ashal’s has haitian heritage, so i used our half-hour layover in phoenix to look up popular haitian names for inspiration.

 unrelatedly, the phoenix airport carpet is weird. (though i suppose a pdx native can’t really boast in the matter of airport carpets.)